mpi4py/mpi4py/docs/source/usrman/intro.rst

    S. Woodall.
 Open MPI: Goals, Concept, and Design of a Next Generation MPI Implementation.
 In Proceedings, 11th European PVM/MPI Users' Group Meeting, Budapest, Hungary, September 2004.

-.. [mpi-lammpi] Greg Burns, Raja Daoud, and James Vaigl.
-LAM: An Open Cluster Environment for MPI.
-In Proceedings of Supercomputing Symposium, pages 379-386, 1994.

 ..
 [Hinsen97] Konrad Hinsen.
 The Molecular Modelling Toolkit: a case study of a large scientific application in Python.
 In Proceedings